DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/zoom-and-pan.md

 ## Zoom by Selecting a Region

-Users can zoom a region by selecting it with the mouse drag gesture while pressing the `zoomRegionKey`.
+Users can drag the mouse across an area while pressing the `zoomRegionKey` to zoom this area.
 Zooming is applied when the mouse button is released.